Understanding the Regulatory Tiers

 San Francisco - Surveillance Technology Ordinance

-While not AI-hiring specific, SF's surveillance ordinance impacts employers using monitoring or analysis tools in hiring.
-Requires:
+While not AI-hiring specific, SF's ordinance impacts employers using monitoring or analysis tools in hiring (SF Admin Code).
+Requires impact assessments, public disclosure, and oversight.

 Portland, OR - Facial Recognition Ban

-Portland prohibits private entities (including employers) from using facial recognition in places of public accommodation.
-Arguably extends to job interviews conducted in public-facing offices.
+Prohibits private entities from using facial recognition in places of public accommodation, potentially extending to job interviews.

 Multi-State Compliance Strategy

-If you hire across multiple states, you need a unified compliance approach that satisfies all jurisdictions.
-Here's how to build it:
+If you hire across multiple states, adopt a unified approach:

 Strategy 1: Build to the Highest Standard